caganselim/BoW-on-ImageNet/README.md

 # Bag of Visual Words Image Classifier

-This Git repository contains an image classifier that utilizes the Bag of Visual Words (BoVW) approach with three different classification algorithms implemented from scratch: Naive Bayes, Logistic Regression, and a Fully Connected Neural Network.
+This Git repository contains three image classifiers that utilizes the Bag of Visual Words (BoVW) approach with three different classification algorithms implemented from scratch: Naive Bayes, Logistic Regression, and a Fully Connected Neural Network.

 ## Table of Contents